 "This is an interesting and absorbing study.
-Hanson's critical use of American history is persuasive and distinctive, and he will find a large audience." - William E. Connolly, University of Massachusetts in America Russell L. Hanson
+Hanson's critical use of American history is persuasive and distinctive, and he will find a large audience." - William E. Connolly, University of Massachusetts

-The Democratic Imagination
+The Democratic Imagination in America Conversations with Our Past